 - Each time you remove a word, write down what kind of word it is on a separate sheet of paper.

-- For example, in this sentence “Beyoncé was wearing a blue shirt”, I could remove “blue” and write “color” as the category to fill in later.
+- For example, in the sentence “Beyoncé was wearing a blue shirt”, I could remove “blue” and write “colour” as the category to fill in later.